bhngupta/bhngupta/README.md

 ### Hi there, I'm [Bhanu][website] 👋

-## I'm a 2nd year Master's student in New York University
+## I'm a Master's student at New York University
 - 🌱 I’m currently learning and exploring multiple domains in Computer Science
 - 👯 I’m looking to collaborate with other researchers and creators
 - 🔭 I'm highly experienced in scalable software development and testing